Not to be confused with open $ource.

 Free software is also known as free as in freedom, free as in speech software or libre software.
 It is sometimes equated with open source, even though open source is fundamentally different (evil), or neutrally labelled FOSS or FLOSS (free/libre and open-source software).
 Software that is gratis (freeware) is sometimes called free as in beer.

 Richard Stallman, the inventor of the concept and the term "free software", says free software is about ensuring the freedom of computer users, i.e. people truly owning their tools -- he points out that unless people have complete control over their tools, they don't truly own them and will instead become controlled and abused by the makers (true owners) of those tools, which in capitalism are corporations.
 Richard Stallman stressed that there is no such thing as partially free software -- it takes only a single line of code to take away the user's freedom and therefore if software is to be free, it has to be free as a whole.
-This is in direct contrast with open source which happily tolerates for example Windows only programs and accepts them as "open source", even though such a program cannot be run without the underlying proprietary code of the platform.
+This is in direct contrast with open source (a term discourages by Stallman himself) which happily tolerates for example Windows only programs and accepts them as "open source", even though such a program cannot be run without the underlying proprietary code of the platform.
 It is therefore important to support free software rather than the business spoiled open source.

 Is free software communism?
 This is a question often debated by Americans who have a panic phobia of anything resembling ideas of sharing and giving away for free.
 The answer is: yes and no. No as in it's not Marxism, the kind of evil pseudocommunism that plagued the world not a long time long ago -- that was a hugely complex, twisted violent ideology encompassing whole society which furthermore betrayed many basic ideas of equality and so on.
 Compared to this free software is just a simple idea of not applying intellectual property to software, and this idea may well function under some form of early capitalism.
 But on the other hand yes, free software is communism in its general form that simply states that sharing is good, it is communism as much e.g. teaching a kid to share toys with its siblings.